-Staghorn sumac tea has been used for thousands of years for therapeutic uses.
+Sumac tea has been used for thousands of years for health benefits and therapeutic reasons.
 Research studies confirm the use of sumac for ailments such as diabetes.

 Consuming tea made with sumac is another example of westerners jumping on a healthy trend thousands of years later.
 This is a good thing.
 That’s because the tea has many benefits.

 One of the benefits shown is lowering blood sugar.
 And considering there are about 30 million people with diabetes in the U.S. alone (more than 180 million people worldwide), expect sumac tea to become more popular.

 Sumac is a member of the plant family, Anacardiaceae.
 There are over 250 types of sumac within the Anacardiaceae family.

 Wild sumac grows in the U.S. However, historically, it’s best known as a spice in Mediterranean countries as well as Iran and other countries in the Middle East.